 - When the world market is divided between capitalist enterprises and nations, this does not imply by any means that the whole of the world population is integrated into capitalism through generalised wage labour; in fact, the great majority is not; and an ever greater part of the world population is excluded or marginalised; their original livelihoods have disappeared or are destroyed, and few alternatives come about.
-Masses transfer from the countryside to ever bigger cities (mega stables for humans) without much perspective, and with quite catastrophic consequences.
+Masses transfer from the countryside to ever bigger cities (mega stables for humans, to express it in agricultural terms) without much perspective, and with quite catastrophic consequences.

 - And a world market for merchandises does not imply a world market for investments to be made, something which came much later, and which, moreover, was much hampered by imperialism, particularly in the form of autarkic regions (like Russia, China, India, Pakistan and parts of Africa within the Russian capitalist bloc, together representing the great majority of the human population); the narrow-mindedness of small scale solutions does not solve large scale, worldwide problems for the whole of humanity.

 en | Rosa Luxemburg